probot/probot.github.io/_apps/commitlint.md

 ---
 title: commitlint
-description: A GitHub App that lints all commits of new or edited pull requests and sets an appropriate status check.
+description: Lints all commits of new or edited pull requests and sets an appropriate status check.
 slug: commitlint
 screenshots: